Three Graces (Raphael)

-The Three Graces is an oil painting by Italian painter Raphael, housed in the Musée Condé of Chantilly, France.
+The Three Graces is an oil painting by the Italian painter Raphael in the Musée Condé in Chantilly, France.
 The date of origin has not been positively determined, though it seems to have been painted at some point after his arrival to study with Pietro Perugino in about 1500, possibly 1503-1505.
 According to James Patrick in 2007's Renaissance and Reformation, the painting represents the first time that Raphael had depicted the nude female form in front and back views.

 Inspiration and theme

 The image depicts three of the Graces of classical mythology.
 It is frequently asserted that Raphael was inspired in his painting by a ruined Roman marble statue displayed in the Piccolomini Library of the Siena Cathedral—19th-century art historian [Dan K] held that it was a not very skillful copy of that original—but other inspiration is possible, as the subject was a popular one in Italy.
 Julia Cartwright in Early Work of Raphael (2006) proposes that the painting bears far more influence of the school of Ferrara than classical sculpture, making clear that the statue was not Raphael's model.